Joshi-Ketaki/computeClones/README.md

 ## Running the Tool:
 `clone-checker` can be run in the follwing manner:
-`clone-checker` function1 file1.ll function2 file2.ll
+`clone-checker function1 file1.ll function2 file2.ll`
-where file1 is the intermediate representation file that has function1 and file2 is the intermediate representation file that has function2.
+where file1.ll is the intermediate representation file that has function1 and file2.ll is the intermediate representation file that has function2.
 The files are the intermediate representation dumps as we perform clone detection that is independent of the source language.

 ## Availibility of The Tool:
 [1] This tool was developed as part of work for the following paper: